Missing resources, wrong scope, lifecycle drift, and state mismatches.

 Microsoft Entra or Microsoft Graph returns user-not-found responses when the referenced user object cannot be resolved in the active tenant.

-Azure Resource Manager returns `AuthorizationFailed` when the authenticated principal lacks permission for the requested action at the target scope.
+Azure Resource Manager returns `AuthorizationFailed` when ARM knows who the caller is, but that caller cannot perform the exact `Microsoft.*` action at the evaluated scope.

 Azure Blob service returns `ContainerNotFound` (404) when the specified blob container does not exist.